meshplay/meshplay/docs/pages/project/contributing/contributing-cli.md

 These assumed defaults should be easily overriden by the user with flags.

-For example, `mesheryctl system context create <context name>` assumes a default platform for the created context.
+For example, `meshplayctl system context create <context name>` assumes a default platform for the created context.
 But this can be easily overriden with the `--platform` flag.

 ### User Experience: GUI vs CLI

-Ideally, all functionaly provided in Meshery UI should be available to users via CLI (in `mesheryctl`).
-Meshery strives for parity of functionality between it's two clients.
-For example, viewing a performance profile in the GUI and with `mesheryctl system perf view <profile name>` in the CLI should show the same data.
+Ideally, all functionaly provided in Meshplay UI should be available to users via CLI (in `meshplayctl`).
+Meshplay strives for parity of functionality between it's two clients.
+For example, viewing a performance profile in the GUI and with `meshplayctl system perf view <profile name>` in the CLI should show the same data.

 Command line interfaces offer less context to the user, which makes them inherently less intuitive compared to graphical user interfaces.
-Both of these user interfaces, however, are the same in that they are both clients of Meshery Server.
+Both of these user interfaces, however, are the same in that they are both clients of Meshplay Server.
 Both clients _are_ a user experience and as such, to be attended to in this way.
-The following considerations should be accounted for when designing `mesheryctl` experiences:
+The following considerations should be accounted for when designing `meshplayctl` experiences:

 - Provide only relevant output.
 Use "debug" logs that can be accessed with `--verbose` flag wherever needed.
 - Add headers to output to give context to the user.
 - As mentioned [above](#intuition-vs-consistency), similar commands should behave similarly.
 - Confirm steps for risky commands.
 For example, use the `AskForConfirmation` function which will prompt the user to type in "yes" or "no" to continue.
 - Anticipate user actions.
-If the user creates a new context with `mesheryctl system context create` then the next action might be `mesheryctl system start` to start Meshery ot `mesheryctl system context switch` to switch context names.
+If the user creates a new context with `meshplayctl system context create` then the next action might be `meshplayctl system start` to start Meshplay ot `meshplayctl system context switch` to switch context names.
 - Anticipate user errors.
-For example, if the user types in `mesheryctl system satrt`, using the inbuilt features with the [cobra library](https://github.com/spf13/cobra), we can correct it to `start` and alert the user.
+For example, if the user types in `meshplayctl system satrt`, using the inbuilt features with the [cobra library](https://github.com/spf13/cobra), we can correct it to `start` and alert the user.

 ## Designing Commands

 If you are working on a new command or adding a new feature on an existing command, it is recommended to setup a design spec so that other contributors can weigh in on the design before you start to code.Broader features should have a design spec made in Google Doc.
 Check <a href="https://drive.google.com/drive/folders/1KHtJc4ToklBQ_UUsDgAL2sVZNhOQGzbh">this Google Doc</a> out, which has detailed information on creating a Design Specification.
-For small changes, communicating over the [issue tracker](https://github.com/meshery/meshery/issues) or the [discussions](https://github.com/meshery/meshery/discussions) will be helpful.
+For small changes, communicating over the [issue tracker](https://github.com/meshplay/meshplay/issues) or the [discussions](https://github.com/meshplay/meshplay/discussions) will be helpful.

 When designing for the command line interface, ask and consider the following questions.